wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 increments the counter.
 When an instruction reads R as a source operand, the current version should also be stored into ROB as the version of data.
 When an instruction commits, it broadcasts the name of R together with the version.
 Only those whose in-ROB register names and versions match the broadcasted value will be woken up.

+The proposed register renaming scheme works as follows.
+When an value-producing instruction enters the decoding/renaming stage of the pipeline, a hardware predictor is invoked to predict whether the instruction will only have one consumers; If positive, the predictor also try to predict the number of sharers of the same register.
+Note that by saying "sharers" on the same physical register R, we mean (1) these instructions all produce a value, which is mapped to R, and (2) they all read physical register R as source operands, and (3) they are all the last consumer of physical register R.